 This is an option if you have tried whitening methods and still haven’t achieved your desired results.
 Porcelain veneers are a thin shell that we craft into a cover for your teeth.
 These will hide spots, cracks, and discoloration permanently.
 They have a lovely translucent appearance which helps them blend in with your natural teeth, drawing attention only to the beauty of your natural smile.

 Once you have decided on a method and had success, there is still the issue of maintenance.
 Unless you plan on fasting the rest of your life, your teeth will be vulnerable to discoloration again.
 Last month we talked about some of the foods and drinks that can cause stains:

 We’re not saying that you can’t partake of these things at all, but just be aware of their damaging potential.
 Tea, wine, and coffee can be especially dangerous to your white teeth.
 They pack the double punch of being dark in color and highly acidic, which is hard on the tooth’s protective enamel.
 You can limit their staining power by drinking plenty of water when you enjoy these items.
 And, of course, the age-old advice to brush, floss, and rinse will go a long way in maintaining your hard-earned pearly whites.

-If you live in Kaysville, Layton, or Roy and need help with teeth whitening options, make an appointment to visit with our nearby cosmetic dentistry specialists.
+If you live in Kaysville, Layton, or West Haven and need help with teeth whitening options, make an appointment to visit with our nearby cosmetic dentistry specialists.
 We are here to help you have the healthiest, happiest smile you want.
 We can offer you whitening options that will leave your teeth bright and shiny, no urine required.